At least 21 dead in Memorial Day weekend storms that devastated several US states

 “There were a lot of people that were just getting their lives put back together and then this,” Bailey said.
 “Almost the same spot, the same houses and everything."

+The December 2021 tornado tore through eight western Kentucky counties, killing 57 people.
+Beshear has traveled to the area where his father grew up several times for ceremonies where people who lost everything were given the keys to their new homes.

+“It could have been much worse,” Beshear said of the Memorial Day weekend storms.
+“The people of Kentucky are very weather aware with everything we’ve been through.”

-More than 600,000 customers across the eastern U.S. were without power Monday morning, including more than 170,000 in Kentucky.
+More than 500,000 customers across the eastern U.S. were without power Monday afternoon, including about 170,000 in Kentucky.
 Twelve states reported at least 10,000 outages, according to PowerOutage.us.

 The area on highest alert for severe weather Monday is a broad swath of the eastern U.S., from Alabama to New York.